librewolf-community/browser-macos/build_guide.md

 ```
 fetch
 extract
-get_patches
 apply_patches
 branding
 build
 package
 ```
 They can also be run singularly, by entering them after `./build.sh` instead of `full`, or it is possible to chain them separated by a single space.
-So for example we can say that `./build.sh full` is equivalent to `./build.sh fetch extract get_patches apply_patches branding build package`.
+So for example we can say that `./build.sh full` is equivalent to `./build.sh fetch extract apply_patches branding build package`.
 After the build process is completed the script will also allow to generate a .zip, to add LibreWolf to the applications or to remove all the build leftovers, respectively through `add_to_apps` and `cleanup`.

 In the rest of the guide we will focus on describing what each function of the build script does.